NAVIGATE – Fluorescence molecular imaging with rizankizumab-800CW in IBD

 Background

 Inflammatory bowel diseases (IBD), including ulcerative colitis (UC) and Crohn’s disease (CD), are chronic, relapsing inflammatory conditions affecting approximately 2.5 million people in Europe.
 IBD is linked with significant health challenges, complex treatment regimens, and high healthcare costs.
 A major contributing factor in IBD pathogenesis is the proinflammatory cytokine IL-23.
 Risankizumab, an anti-IL-23 monoclonal antibody, has been approved for treating moderate to severe CD and recently for UC by the FDA and the EMA Despite the availability of such therapies, many patients exhibit partial or non-responses, with primary non-response rates reaching 30-60% and loss of response over time at 48-58%.
 Current technologies do not effectively predict treatment responses or visualize drug distribution in tissue, leading to potential exposure to ineffective treatments and adverse effects.
-To address these limitations, the University Medical Center Groningen (UMCG) developed risankizumab-800CW, a fluorescently labeled version of the drug, to enable visualization and quantification of drug distribution in diseased tissue using fluorescence molecular imaging (FMI).
+To address these limitations, the University Medical Center Groningen (UMCG) developed risankizumab-800CW, a fluorescently labeled version of the drug, to enable visualization and quantification of drug distribution in diseased tissue using fluorescence molecular imaging (qFMI).

 Study design